zoobah/exercises/password_attacks/Password_Attacks_README.md

 * Kali VMs can be downloaded for free from Offensive Security's Website (https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/)

 2. Install Hashcat or John the Ripper.
+* John the Ripper and Hashcat come pre-installed on the Kali VM.

-* In Linux environments, Hashcat or John the Ripper can be installed via your package manager.
-John the Ripper and Hashcat come pre-installed on the Kali VM.
+* In other Linux environments, Hashcat or John the Ripper can be installed via your package manager, e.g. apt
 - $ ```sudo apt install hashcat```
 - $ ```sudo apt install john```